No. 149 Squadron RAF

 No. 149 Squadron RAF was a Royal Air Force Squadron between 1918 and 1956.
 Formed 1918 in the Royal Flying Corps as a night-bomber unit, it remained in that role for the rest of its existence which spanned three periods between 1918 and 1956.

 History

 World War I

+A toy owl mascot of a pilot of No. 149 Night Bombing Squadron.
+Behind him can be seen the nose of his Royal Aircraft Factory F.E.2b.
+Aerodrome near St. Omer, 18 July 1918.

 Formed on 3 March 1918 at Royal Flying Corps Station Ford, near Yapton, West Sussex, as No. 149 (NB) Squadron RFC, the squadron soon moved to France for night bombing missions above occupied France and Belgium, flying Royal Aircraft Factory F.E.2s.
 After the war the squadron for three months took part in the occupation force in Germany, being stationed at Bickendorf, moving to Ireland in March 1919 where the squadron was disbanded on 1 August 1919.